Table of Contents

 The ENS is more secure, private, and resistant to censorship than the internet’s Domain Name Service (DNS) since it is built on Ethereum’s smart contracts.
 The team behind ENS believes that because internet naming infrastructure is so critical, it should be free, open, decentralized, community-driven, and not-for-profit.
 Technically speaking, the ENS can utilize the current Ethereum environment, making it highly programmable and able to communicate with other smart contracts in addition to naming.

 Contrary to some of its opponents, the ENS does not seek to replace DNS.
-Instead, the main objective of the ENS is to provide distributed, reliable name resolution for Web3 resources, such as distributed content and blockchain addresses.
+Instead, its main objective is to provide distributed, reliable name resolution for Web3 resources, such as distributed content and blockchain addresses.

 Bottom line